- Public Health

 How to Stay Safe

-- Follow label directions carefully when using or storing the chemical.
+- Follow directions carefully when using or storing them.

-- Use only the amount of chemical that you need to accomplish the job.
+- Use only the amount you need to get the job done.
 More is not always better.

-- Purchase only what you need.
-Extra chemicals present potential storage and spill problems.
+- Buy only what you need.
+Extra chemicals can create storage problems and can spill.

 - Look for the least toxic product that will do the job.